Stacked glass payment cards with a euro symbol, lion silhouette, and Bulgarian flag

 Ready brings Starknet-native self-custody with STRK cashback.
 Bleap and Solflare provide additional self-custodial options.
 1inch Card (custodial via Baanx, 2% BXX cashback) rounds out the DeFi-adjacent options.

-Bulgaria's 10% flat tax, BGN-EUR peg, EU-lowest cost of living, full EEA vendor access, and the hometown presence of Nexo create a uniquely favorable environment where crypto card cashback delivers maximum real-world purchasing power.
+Bulgaria's 10% flat tax, euro adoption, EU-lowest cost of living, full EEA vendor access, and the hometown presence of Nexo create a favorable environment where crypto card cashback delivers maximum real-world purchasing power.

 Not all cards listed may be available in Bulgaria.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.